Evo Morales: Influence and legacy

+The Bolivian healthcare system has made significant progress.
+Under-5 mortality in 2019 was 26, half of what it was in 2006.
+Infant mortality was 21.2 in 2019, approximately half of what it was in 2006.
+Bolivia's maternal mortality rate is 160 per 100,000 which makes it one of the highest in the region and it's estimated to be even higher.
+Before Evo Morales took office nearly half of all infants weren't vaccinated and now nearly all are.

 Critics, particularly in the U.S. government, have varyingly termed him "a left-wing radical, a partner of narco-traffickers and a terrorist".
 Domestic opposition to Morales' governance has centered in the wealthy eastern lowland province of Santa Cruz.
 His policies often antagonized middle-class Bolivians, who deemed them too radical and argued that they threatened private property.
 His most vociferous critics have been from Bolivia's conservative movement, although he has also received criticism from the country's far left, who believe his reformist policies have been insufficiently radical or socialist.
 Many of these leftist critics were unhappy that Morales' government did not make a total break with global capitalism.
 His government has also faced many of the same complaints directed at previous Bolivian administrations, revolving around such issues as "concentration of power, corruption, incompetent bureaucracies, and disrespect for civil liberties".

 Crabtree and Chaplin's study led them to conclude that while Morales' initial election had brought "huge expectations" from many Bolivians, especially in the social movements, there had been "inevitable frustrations" at his administration's inability to deliver on everything that they had hoped.
 They thought that the "heady optimism" that had characterized Morales' first term in office had given way to "a climate of questioning and growing criticism of the government and its policies".
 Crabtree and Chaplin claimed that though the Bolivian economy had grown, the material benefits had not been as high as many Bolivians had hoped.
 Crabtree and Chaplin argued that the experiences of his administration had "drawn attention to the difficulties involved in bringing change in the patterns of development in one of Latin America's poorest and most unequal nations".
 Similarly, Harten thought that Morales' discourse of "the people" against the socio-economic elites has brought a spotlight on the deep social polarization in Bolivia.

 Morales promised to "help bring power" to marginalised groups in Bolivia, a country which has the highest percentage of indigenous population of any country in the Americas.
 His presidency saw poverty reduced by 42% and extreme poverty reduced by 60%.
 Mark Schneider of the Center for Strategic and International Studies' Americas Program, said that there was no question that Morales's government was successful in helping to raise the living standards of the poor population which was synonymously the indigenous population.
 Professor Robert Albro described Morales's legacy as "transformation of Bolivian society through the enfranchisement of the country's indigenous population."